twister-php/sql/README.md

 * does NOT hold your hand or make coffee
 * does NOT treat SQL like an abomination
 * does NOT treat you like an SQL child
-* does NOT try to abstract raw/native SQL from you, just gives you the tool to write it faster
+* does NOT try to abstract raw/native SQL from you, just gives you the tools to write it faster
 * does NOT try to replace writing raw/native SQL
 * does NOT re-order or change the natural order of SQL statements
 * does NOT change the name or meaning of traditional SQL statements (eg. `->limit(10)` is `->take(10)` in Eloquent)